tanaikech/ggsrun/help/README.md

 1. Download all scripts in a project.
 1. Overwrite the project by one script with the filename which is difference from the filenames of downloaded scripts.
 1. Rearrange the downloaded scripts.
-1. Overwrite the project by the rearrenged scripts.
+1. Overwrite the project by the rearranged scripts.
 At this time, remove the script ID of each script.

 When existing project is overwritten by a script with an unique filename, all scripts in the project are removed and only the file with the unique name is remained.
-I thought that this can be used for rearranging scripts.
+I thought that this can be applied for rearranging scripts.

 ### Demo for Rearrange Script in Project
 ![](images/demo_rearrange.gif)